Determinantal random subgraphs: Metric structures on cochains

-In the following, we will sometimes use adjoints of maps, denote $u^{*}$ for a map $u$, and this will be with respect to this weighted inner product (where the dependence on $\x$ will be implicit in the notation).
+In the following, we will use adjoints of linear maps between inner product spaces.
+We will denote by $u^{*}$ the adjoint of $u$, keeping in mind that it may depend on the choice of conductances.